jonathanolson/slither/notes/patterns.md

   -
   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
   -
+  - SHOW ?s on Pattern Annotations, since it is hard to see what highlander is
+    - ALTERNATIVELY, also show the "pattern" node
+  -
   - FILTER out "rules that won't show up" somehow? (e.g. don't even try sector rules if sectors aren't enabled)
   -
   - BoardPatternBoard ... memoize?